Shopware Costs

-Community Edition, licensing, migration and ongoing costs explained realistically
+Community Edition, licensing, migration and ongoing costs explained in a realistic way

-This is exactly where budget planning often becomes inaccurate.
-In many projects, the real cost drivers are not the platform itself, but process complexity, system landscape, data quality and the degree of customization required.
+This is exactly where budget planning often becomes inaccurate in many projects.
+The main cost drivers are rarely limited to the platform itself, but instead lie in process logic, system architecture, data quality and the desired level of customization.

-A Shopware project usually consists of several cost blocks:
+A typical Shopware project consists of several cost components:

 - Community Edition or commercial plan

-- integrations with ERP, PIM, CRM, payment and shipping systems
+- Integrations with ERP, PIM, CRM, payment and shipping

-For reliable budget planning, it is not enough to look at the license alone.
-What matters is which project scope is technically suitable and commercially viable for your business.
+For reliable budget planning, it is not sufficient to look at the license alone.
+What matters is the project scope that is technically reasonable and economically sustainable for your specific case.

 Note:

-The figures below are typical project-based guideline ranges, not fixed prices.
+The following figures are typical benchmarks based on project experience.
+They are not fixed prices.

-Which Shopware edition or model fits the project?
+Which Shopware edition or model fits your project?

-Shopware currently distinguishes between Community Edition, Rise, Evolve and Beyond.
-The right option depends not only on revenue size, but more importantly on process complexity, integration needs, operating model and required support.
+Shopware currently differentiates between Community Edition (free), Rise, Evolve and Beyond.
+The right option depends not only on revenue, but more importantly on process complexity, integration requirements, operating model and the level of support needed.

 Shopware Community Edition

-Community Edition is Shopware’s free open-source foundation.
-It is particularly suitable for companies that want maximum technical flexibility, run their own hosting environment and build functions selectively either in-house or with a development partner.
+The Community Edition is the free open-source foundation of Shopware.
+It is particularly suitable for companies that want maximum technical flexibility, operate their own hosting setup and prefer to build features themselves or together with a development partner.

-The software foundation is free, but the project is not.
+While the software itself is free, the overall project is not.
 Costs still arise for hosting, development, integrations, maintenance and operations.

 Shopware Rise

-Suitable for companies that want a controlled entry with a relatively standard setup.
-Rise is typically a fit when functional scope, integrations and process logic remain manageable.
+Suitable for companies that want to start with a setup close to the standard and are looking for a controlled, economically predictable entry point.
+Rise is typically a good fit when functionality, integrations and process logic remain manageable.

 Shopware Evolve

-Suitable for growing shops with higher requirements around automation, customer logic and operational processes.
-Evolve becomes relevant when marketing, process and integration requirements increase significantly.
+Makes sense for growing shops with increasing requirements for automation, customer logic and operational processes.
+Evolve becomes relevant when marketing, process and integration demands expand significantly.

 Shopware Beyond

-Relevant for complex e-commerce and B2B setups with increased requirements around scalability, support, customization and technical operations.
-Beyond should generally be assessed individually.
+Relevant for complex E-Commerce and B2B setups with higher requirements in terms of scalability, support, customization and system operations.
+Beyond should always be evaluated individually.

 Important

-The right option should not be chosen based on entry price alone, but based on functional requirements, process complexity, integrations and long-term operations.
+The right option is not determined by the entry price alone, but by requirements around functionality, processes, integrations and long-term operations.

 Theme, frontend and UX

-The closer a project stays to standard functionality, the lower the effort.
-Custom UX, branding and frontend requirements increase the budget noticeably.Typical ranges:
+The closer a project stays to the standard, the lower the effort.
+Individual requirements for UX, branding and frontend increase the budget noticeably..Typical ranges:

 Integrations

-ERP, PIM, CRM, payment and shipping integrations are among the biggest cost drivers in many projects.
-What matters is not only the technical connection itself, but also maintainability, error handling and process stability.Typical ranges:
+ERP, PIM, CRM, payment and shipping are among the biggest cost drivers in many projects.
+It is not only about the technical connection, but also about maintainability, error handling and process reliability.Typical ranges:

 • ERP: €4,000 to €12,000